snowcoal/SnowcoalsTools/README.md

 This is a plugin that generates cities using a maze-based algorithm.
 It uses the FastAsyncWorldEdit API and thus requires it installed on the server.

 Most of the code in this plugin was directly copied from my C++ CityGenerator project, and some conversions were done to fix syntax stuff.
 Thus, there are often comments or variable names referring to pointers, even though Java does not have pointers.
-Im too lazy to fix all of that so it is what it is.
+There might also be comments of old C++ code, although I have tried to remove most of these.

 The original project can be found here: https://github.com/snowcoal/CityGenerator